pcingola/SnpEff/src/docs/snpsift/casecontrol.md

     This means that the first column are the number of homozygous reference genotypes.
 The second column is the number of heterozygous.
     And the third column is the number of homozygous non-reference.

-    **Chi-Square** distribution with two degrees of freedom is calculate the p-value.
+    **Chi-Square** distribution with two degrees of freedom is used to calculate the p-value.

 * Cochran-Armitage trend model (`CC_TREND`): A 2 by 3 contingency table is created: